Tennessee vs. Ole Miss Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Tennessee vs. Ole Miss Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's contest between the No. 5 Tennessee Volunteers (10-3, 0-0 SEC) and No. 22 Ole Miss Rebels (13-0, 0-0 SEC) at Thompson-Boling Arena has a projected final score of 77-67 (based on our computer prediction) in favor of heavily favored Tennessee, so it should be a lopsided matchup.
-The game will tip off at 6:00 PM ET on January 6.
+Saturday's game between the No. 5 Tennessee Volunteers (10-3, 0-0 SEC) and No. 22 Ole Miss Rebels (13-0, 0-0 SEC) at Thompson-Boling Arena has a projected final score of 77-67 (based on our computer prediction) in favor of heavily favored Tennessee, so it should be a lopsided matchup.
+The game will begin at 6:00 PM ET on January 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!